RedLinesNT/Unity-ConsoleCommand-Utility/README.md

 By default, the system is available to use in the editor without any action.

-Here's an example on how to create a new method that can be called by the system:
+Here's an example on how to create a new method that can be called by a command:
 ```
 #if RDNTLG_CCM || UNITY_EDITOR